Customers are not created equal.

 Frequency – How often do they purchase or do the desired event?

 Frequency helps with behavior patterns.
-Anything which is done 5 times is different than done 1 time.
+Anything that is done 5 times is different than done 1 time.
 So customers with 5 purchases are different from customers with 1 purchase.

 Also tells us about the stickiness of the customer for the desired event.